Rachidhssin/shadcn-registry-mcp/README.md

 **AI-generated UI tends to be generic.** When your AI guesses at component structure instead of reading from the actual registry, you get inconsistent code that fights your design system.

-**Public MCP registries are a security risk.** The MCP ecosystem is actively targeted by supply-chain attacks — malicious servers that disguise themselves as developer tools to exfiltrate SSH keys, tokens, and environment variables.
+**Public MCP registries are a security risk.** The MCP ecosystem is actively targeted by supply-chain attacks, malicious servers that disguise themselves as developer tools to exfiltrate SSH keys, tokens, and environment variables.

 This server solves both: